Frequently Asked Questions

 Projects in every discipline are considered undergraduate research or scholarly activity.
 The key elements are:

-- the research and/or creative creative activity is owned by the undergraduate student and,
+- the research and/or creative activity is owned by the undergraduate student, and

 I am a faculty member new to UAF.
 How do I get started involving my students in undergraduate research?

 Work with a student who is enrolled in an undergraduate research course through your department.